Anthony Tyler Quinn

 Anthony Tyler Quinn is an American actor best known for playing Jonathan Turner on Boy Meets World from 1994 to 1997, a role he later reprised on Girl Meets World.

 Career

-Quinn has appeared in numerous TV shows and movies (especially TV movies) in addition to playing Jonathan Turner in Boy Meets World and Girl Meets World, and a recurring role as Randy Thorsen in several episodes of Season 4 of Caroline in the City.
-In 2011, he played Ron in one episode of Pretty Little Liars.
-He also played Dexter's dentist in one episode of Dexter in 2008.
+In 1998, Quinn starred as columnist Jack Cody in the Fox sitcom Ask Harriet.
 In 2017, he portrayed Wendell Corey in Feud: Bette and Joan.
-His other roles include Sam "The Butcher" Marchetti in 3rd Rock from the Sun, and Rory Blake and Lt.
-Tim Truman in Melrose Place.

 Personal life

 Quinn married his high school sweetheart Margaret on June 15, 1985.
 They have two children, a daughter named Andie Tyler and a son named Roman Gabriel.
 Quinn is a Christian.